Kel-nana/Final_group_capstone_backend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Expense app <a name="about-project"></a>
+# 📖 DocTalk <a name="about-project"></a>

-**Expense app** is project built with Rails and it's actuallt simple app that allws users to save their expenses spent on items they paid for it.
+**DocTalk** is your trusted health companion, bringing the power of informed conversations to your fingertips.
+We believe that clear and open communication is the key to better healthcare decisions, and that's what Doctalk is all about.

 ## 🛠 Built With <a name="built-with"></a>